panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 The function variable is available before the function declaration thanks to [hoisting](/javascript-hoisting-in-details/#hoisting-and-function-declaration).

-### 2.1 Dos and don'ts of function declaration
+### 2.1 Dos and don'ts of the function declaration

 The role of the function declaration syntax is to create standalone functions.
-Function declarations are expected inside the global scope or the direct the scope of other functions functions.
+Function declarations are expected inside the global scope or the direct the scope of other functions:

 ```javascript{2-4,8-10}
 // Good!